Evergreen school employees rally in support of better working conditions

 Bus drivers, parents, paraeducators, and teachers all said they came out to rally to support classified employees who work for Evergreen Public Schools.

-“23 years as a bus driver and the favorite part is the kids,” Edy Lanphere, a retired bus driver who worked for 23 years, said.
+“Twenty-three years as a bus driver and the favorite part is the kids,” Edy Lanphere, a retired bus driver, said.

 “I have two boys now who are freshmen at Heritage High School, twins.
 And our older just graduated,” Joann Rash, a parent and paraeducator, said.